intake/intake/docs/source/glossary.rst

         that other groups, for instance requiring all data-set copy actions to be logged centrally.

     Plugin
-        Extra functionality for Intake, provided by a package that is installed separately.
+        modular extra functionality for Intake, provided by a package that is installed separately.
 The most common type of plugin will be for a :term:`Driver` to load some particular data format; but other parts of Intake are pluggable, such as authentication mechanisms for the server.